Mateo Chávez: Guadalajara

-Tapatío

-Chávez made his professional debut with Tapatío on 29 September 2022, coming on as a 60th minute substitute against Venados.
+Chávez made his professional debut with Guadalajara reserve club Tapatío on 29 September 2022, coming on as a 60th-minute substitute against Venados.

-First team

 Chávez made his first team, and Liga MX debut on 13 January 2024, in a 1–1 draw against Santos Laguna.
 On 7 February 2024, Chávez made his CONCACAF Champions Cup debut in a 3–1 win against Forge.

 AZ

-In 2025, Chávez signed for Dutch club AZ Alkmaar on a 4-year agreement.
+On 15 May 2025, Chávez signed for Dutch club AZ Alkmaar on a four-year agreement with a transfer fee of €2 million for 75% of Chavez's rights while Guadalajara retains the other 25%.
+On 10 August, he made his Eredivisie debut, providing an assist, in a 4–1 victory against Groningen.

+On 17 May 2026, Chávez scored his first goal for the club, the second for his side in a 3–3 draw against NAC Breda.

+On 2 August, Chávez was in the starting eleven of Johan Cruyff Shield against PSV Eindhoven as AZ won the match 4–0, winning the club's second Dutch Super Cup.

 International career

 In March 2024, Mexico under-23 team coach Ricardo Cadena included Chávez in the roster for friendlies against Argentina.

 In June 2025, Chávez was included in Javier Aguirre's roster for the Gold Cup.

+Chávez was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.
+On 24 June, he scored his first international goal and was named Man of the Match in a 3–0 victory over Czech Republic in the third group-stage match of the World Cup.

 Personal life

 Chávez is the son of former professional footballer Paulo Chávez.